2 Admin and running a workshop 🏫

 • Be more strict about time management of exercises (move on even if they don’t finish).

-• End of course: Ask if any participant would like to be involved in next year’s teaching, or in making the material, or in being a helper.
+• End of workshop: Ask if any participant would like to be involved in next year’s teaching, or in making the material, or in being a helper.

 2.6.1 About using surveys

-We used Google Forms to create surveys for pre-, during-, and post-course feedback and questionnaires.
-The purpose of using surveys in the current context is purely to gain feedback on aspects of the course that could be improved in future iterations, such as the “pace” of material being presented.
+We used Google Forms to create surveys for pre-, during-, and post-workshop feedback and questionnaires.
+The purpose of using surveys in the current context is purely to gain feedback on aspects of the workshop that could be improved in future iterations, such as the “pace” of material being presented.

 We included survey links as a function within the r3 package so learners can quickly access the survey.
 Creating surveys is quite easy with Google Forms.
 Below are a list of questions to include (depending on the survey):